GibbsConsulting/django-plotly-dash/docs/template_tags.rst

   {%plotly_message_pipe%}

 The tag inserts javascript needed for the :ref:`Pipe <pipe_component>` component to operate.
-It can be inserted anywhere on the page, and its ordering relative to the ``Dash`` instances using them is not important, so placing it in the page footer - to avoid delaying the main page load - along with other scripts is generally advisable.
+It can be inserted anywhere on the page, and its ordering relative to the ``Dash`` instances using updating is not important, so placing it in the page footer - to avoid delaying the main page load - along with other scripts is generally advisable.